samelstob/notes/management-notes/database/what-goes-around-comes-around.md

 "We claim that technological advances keep changing the rules.
-For example, it is clear that the micro-sensor technology coming to the market in the next few years will have a huge impact on system software, and we expect DBMSs and their itnerfaces to be affected in some (yet to be figured out) way."
+For example, it is clear that the micro-sensor technology coming to the market in the next few years will have a huge impact on system software, and we expect DBMSs and their interfaces to be affected in some (yet to be figured out) way."

 "In such an ever changing world, it is crucial that a DBMS be very adaptable, so it can deal with whatever the next "big ting" is.
 OR DBMSs have that